 - Invest in “blackout” curtains of blinds to help retain the cold and keep out the heat.

 - Use a fan to scatter the cold air of the unit.

 - If possible, keep the unit’s temperature at normal levels since blistering cold levels add more to your energy consumption.

 EER rated air conditioners use way lower amounts of electricity and cost less to run than regular old air conditioners.
 However, still a few consumers know about this.
 According to studies, more than half of Australian households (65%) see their air conditioners as the top culprit for high electricity bills, while only less than half (45%) are aware of EER and consider the ratings before purchasing air conditioners.
-Knowing the electricity cost of your air conditioner can help you check on your consumption rate as well as to control it.
-This can also be helpful for your other home appliances.
+So, before you get solar panels, you should know the electricity cost of your air conditioner and how to efficiently control it.
+In addition, The EER rating can also be helpful for calculating usage of your other home appliances.

 Note: Calculations made are indicative and is only meant to be used as a guide for calculations.